tpfirman/EH-HackAThon-WWIZ/data/README.md

 This directory contains comprehensive test data for **Full Metal Productions**, a YouTube company and independent game development firm.

+## 🚀 Current Status: Ready for Milestone 2

+This test dataset is prepared for **Milestone 2: Ingest Test Data and Test AI** to validate the WWIZ concept.

 ## 🏢 Company Overview

 **Full Metal Productions** is a creative digital media company specializing in: